CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_07.md

 ![status line](images/song_07_6.png)

-When the status line is displayed, it is convenient to drag the phoneme line in the black area where the phonemes are displayed in the lower part of the piano roll to automatically adjust the status line in phoneme units (or note units).
+When dragging in the black area to adjust in phoneme units while the status line is displayed, the status lines will be adjusted automatically.

 ![status line](images/song_07_7.png)